**This automatic transcript is a tool to review recorded content quickly, but should not be read as the official record.**

 Donna Adams 41:46

 we've had police working with biosecurity and airport security for over a year now.
-We've certainly ensured that we've got, you know, a strong police presence at the borders, it's important. border control is really one of the first first lines of defense for us in terms of protecting Tasmania against any outbreak, and will continue to conduct a high visibility presence at the airports and at the Spirit of Tasmania.
+We've certainly ensured that we've got, you know, a strong police presence at the borders, it's important. border control is really one of the first first lines of defence for us in terms of protecting Tasmania against any outbreak, and will continue to conduct a high visibility presence at the airports and at the Spirit of Tasmania.

 Premier Can you explain it a bit more detail what the support package for tourism and hospitality businesses respected by border closures overpriced?